 • Use the Content Permissions with a Microsoft Account

-A Microsoft account is what you use to access many Microsoft devices and services.
-It’s the account that you use to sign in to Skype, Outlook.com, OneDrive, Windows Phone, and Xbox LIVE – and it means your files, photos, contacts and settings can follow you securely to any device.
+A Microsoft account is what you use to access Microsoft devices and services.
+It’s the account that you use to sign in to Skype, Outlook.com, OneDrive, and Xbox; it means your files, photos, contacts and settings can follow you securely to any device.

 If you have a family laptop or PC you might use it to manage the screen time or device access for your children.
-If you do this, you’ll know that it has some neat features about informing parents on device usage so parents can set limits and monitor activity.
+If you do this, you’ll know that it has some neat features for informing parents on device usage so you can set limits and monitor activity.

 Buying things with a Microsoft Account

-The Microsoft Account can also be used to buy a number of items from the Microsoft Store, for example when you want to buy a new app, game or film for your Xbox or Windows PC you can do this through your Microsoft Account by connecting it to a payment method, such as a debit card, loading the Account and making the purchase.
+The Microsoft Account can also be used to buy things from the Microsoft Store, like a new app, game, or film, for your Xbox or Windows PC.
+You can do this through your Microsoft Account by connecting it to a payment method such as a debit card, loading the Account, and making the purchase.

 For Virtual Tracker Users